Skip to main content

 The result: agents that remember what users told them weeks ago, track which facts have changed over time, and answer complex temporal questions without hallucinating.
 On LoCoMo — the standard benchmark for conversational memory — Hypermemory achieves 92% on Temporal Reasoning and 94% on Single Hop question answering, compared to 61% and 67% for baseline retrieval systems.

 Getting started takes one import.
-Hypermemory exposes a REST API and MCP (Model Context Protocol) integration that works with LangChain, LlamaIndex, CrewAI, AutoGen, and raw OpenAI or Anthropic clients.
-For most agent frameworks, adding persistent memory is a one-line change.
+Hypermemory exposes a REST API and MCP (Model Context Protocol) integration that works with LangChain, LlamaIndex, CrewAI, AG2, and raw OpenAI or Anthropic clients.
+With native MCP support now standard across agent frameworks in 2026, and over 97 million monthly developer downloads of the MCP SDK, integration has never been simpler.

 Hypermemory · Support